Google Search Console: How to use it to help SEO?

 - Text too small to read.

-- Clickable elements too close together.
+- Clickable elements are too close together.

 Not only can you see the mobile optimisation issues, but Google Search Console also lets you click on specific issues, explains which pages the issues are on and provides suggestions on how to fix them.

-Making sure that your website is mobile friendly will boost your website’s SEO visibility, improve conversion rate and bounce rate too!
+Making sure that your website is mobile-friendly will boost your website’s SEO visibility and improve conversion rate & bounce rate too!